Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_1002/readme.md

 - 1002.1.
 It shouldn't be possible to register a job opening that is already registered.

 - 1002.2.
 The first state of the job opening should be "APPLICATION".
-- 1002.1.
-It shouldn't be possible to register that is already registered.

 - 1002.3.
 The job opening should have the following attributes:
   - Job Reference